Head of Department: Hannah Marshall

 Religious Education is concerned with the deep meaning that individuals and groups make of their experiences and how this helps them give purpose to their lives.

-The purpose of Religious Education is to help pupils to reflect upon the experiences and the mysteries of life and the contribution of religious and spiritual dimensions.
+The purpose of Religious Education is to help students to reflect upon the experiences and the mysteries of life and the contribution of religious and spiritual dimensions.

-Religious Education is taught by Mr Simpson, Head of RE, Mr Williams and Reverend Willoughby.
+Religious Education is taught by Ms Holland, Mr Amarfio, Mr Williams and Ms Petrovics.